osaxma/dfs/ANALYSIS_SERVER_NOTES.md

 Back to the server communication.
 When running the server (typically using `Process.run` in Dart), the communication is carried out using `stdio`.
 To facilitate the communication, we need a way to parse messages from stdout and errors from stderr, and build requests to be sent through stdin based on the used protocol.

 The `analysis_server` package already generates code for protocol constants which can be found [here for DAS](https://github.com/dart-lang/sdk/tree/main/pkg/analysis_server/lib/protocol) and [here for LSP](https://github.com/dart-lang/sdk/tree/main/pkg/analysis_server/lib/lsp_protocol).
 That still does not help since `analysis_server` cannot be used as a package.
-But the `analysis_server_client` package already contains the generated protocol (for `DAS` only) which is exported by the package in this file: [lib/protocol.dart](https://github.com/dart-lang/sdk/blob/main/pkg/analysis_server_client/lib/protocol.dart) so it can be utilized if a one wishes to have their server implementation.
+But the `analysis_server_client` package already contains the generated protocol (for `DAS` only) which is exported by the package in this file: [lib/protocol.dart](https://github.com/dart-lang/sdk/blob/main/pkg/analysis_server_client/lib/protocol.dart) so it can be utilized if one wishes to have their server implementation.

 > Note: the `analysis_server_client` does not have `LSP` implementation.
 This means, if one wants to use LSP and its generated protocol constants, they need to extract that from the `analysis_server` somehow (see how Dart-Code extension does it -- there's a script somewhere that generates the code).
 Though for our goals here, `DAS` does what we need.